-We're running a series of rides for people new to group riding or who haven't cycled for a while.
+We're running a series of rides in 2020 aimed at people new to group riding or who haven't cycled for a while.
 They start with a short, 'get to know you' ride that includes a free bike check and progress through longer distances, tackling a series of challenges on the way:

 That might seem impossible to you now, but here's a sample of the stories recent joiners to our rides have to tell: